Guest Post By Carla, Exciting Adventure

 13. You will miss little things you took for granted

 When traveling you will be staying in many different places, sometimes dorms, hotels or Airbnb’s.
-Depending on your budget, some place will be very basic.
+Depending on your budget, some places will be very basic.

 This means that you won’t always have privacy, a kitchen, or your own bathroom.
 All those things you had at home and took for granted, you will start missing.